“I’m telling you,” said Tess, for the second time.

 Lydia shot furtive glances from side to side and looked behind her, then curled her lip in a wicked smile, exposing a long, strangely sharp canine.

-Megaera nodded and then decided to risk exposing her ignorance: “Why did you wish to lead them from this track instead of to the door?”
+Satisfied that she had exposed Lydia, Megaera decided to risk questions that could make her suspicious: “Why did you wish to lead them from this track instead of to the door just ahead?”

 “Do you have a key?”

 “The serpent key?” asked Megaera, and she produced it and handed it over.
-Lydia stroked it before giving it back.
+Lydia stroked the key before giving it back.
 “The door is just ahead, is it not?”
-Megaera pointed her chin up the path, and Lydia nodded.
+Megaera said, pointing her chin up the path, and Lydia nodded.
 “So why lead us to a different place?”

-Lydia scowled.
-“We were given orders about where to ambush.
-We hold the main entrances, not the side ones.
+“We were given orders about where to ambush, if possible.
+We hold the main entrances, not the secret ones.
+A battle here draws attention to this place.
 Surely you knew that?”

 “Yes,” Megaera lied, thinking fast, “but which division do you belong to?”